L10 Windows Rooflights Screens Louvres Checklist

 - Double Glazed Sealed Units only offering U Value between 1.0 and 2.0 W/m2.K

-- Indonesian Hardwood
+- Indonesian & Brazilian Hardwood

 - CCA (Copper Chrome Arsenic) Treated softwood, See Z12